Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Results

 The mean-parameters model predicts single-source $\distcom$ peaking in SNR-weighted number at $\sim\!\!800~\tr{Mpc}$, with a 1.5$\sigma$ region spanning $70~\tr{Mpc} \lesssim \dcss \lesssim 2100~\tr{Mpc}$.
+Only a small region of this parameter space overlaps with IPTA redshift predictions by \citet{Rosado+2015}, which are mostly beyond $\sim\!\!2100~\tr{Mpc}$ ($ z\!\! \gtrsim \!\!
+0.56$).
 These distances are only impacted by the GSMF and $\mmbulge$ relation parameters insofar as having more massive binaries can allow more distant sources to be the most detectable, as shown by the correlation between increasing mass and greater distance in \figref{fig:snr_contours}.
 Yet, the background distances are not affected, so single sources break the degeneracy in distances for different GSMF and $\mmbulge$ parameters.
 The same is true of masses for varying $\gsmfmass$, $\mmbamp$, and $\mmbscatter$.
+This shows how properties of single sources can break degeneracies between our model components in a way that is not possible using GWB detection alone.

 The hardening parameters, on the other hand, impact both single source and background distances by setting the time it takes binaries to reach the PTA band, as described in \S \ref{sec:results_phenom}.
 This is most obvious for the hardening time, where longer $\thardf$ leaves the loudest sources at peak distances as close as $\sim\!\!250~\tr{Mpc}$ by the time they are emitting nHz GWs.
 Similarly, when $\hardnuinner$ is very flat, the hardening timescales at separations just before the PTA band are small, meaning single sources reach these frequencies more quickly and thus at larger distances, with the SNR-weighted number peaking at $\sim\!\!1500~\tr{Mpc}$.